 The National Election Office Logo

-In elections where voting takes place at diplomatic missions, including the election of Members of the National Assembly, Act XXXVI of 2013 on Electoral Procedure ensures that nominating organizations that field candidates, as well as independent candidates, can appoint a maximum of two observers per diplomatic mission to monitor the work of the diplomatic mission election office and the conduct of voting at the diplomatic mission.
-Nominating organizations fielding a joint candidate are jointly entitled to appoint a maximum of two observers.
+In elections where voting takes place at foreign representations, including the election of Members of the National Assembly, Act XXXVI of 2013 on Electoral Procedure ensures that nominating organizations that nominate candidates, as well as independent candidates, can appoint a maximum of two observers per foreign representation to monitor the work of the foreign representation election office and the conduct of voting at the foreign representation.
+Nominating organizations nominating a joint candidate are jointly entitled to appoint a maximum of two observers.

-Only a voter registered in the central voter registry can be a diplomatic mission observer.
+Only a voter registered in the central electoral register can be a foreign representation observer.

-• by 4:00 PM on the 10th day before the Hungarian election day.
+• by 4:00 PM on the 10th day before election day in Hungary.

 The notification must contain the following information: